amirilovic/surviving-monorepos/README.md

 }
 ```

-## vite
+## rslib

-`vite` is used as a bundler for all packages.
-Sharable configuration is defined in `configs/vite`.
+`rslib` is used as a bundler for all packages.
+Sharable configuration is defined in `configs/rslib`.
 Configuration is defined to do following tasks:

 - builds everything only as ES modules.
 - builds files only inside of the package, it treats all other as externals.
 - dev mode watches for all referenced files in the repo and rebuilds the package when any change occurs.
-This means when `@shop/core` is changed `vite` will rebuild it and since `@shop/logger` is watching for changes in `core/dist` it will also be rebuilt.
+This means when `@shop/core` is changed `rslib` will rebuild it and since `@shop/logger` is watching for changes in `core/dist` it will also be rebuilt.
 - build bundles everything to `dist/index.js` and if there are styles, they will be in `dist/style.css`.
 - build outputs `sourcemaps`, so that you can easily debug from typescript source files.
 - build does type checking and generates typescript definition files `.d.ts`.
-- test contains configuration for vitest globals, so that you don't have to explicitly import `describe`, `it` in every `spec` file.

-You can use any other build tool like `tsup`, `webpack` or `rollup` instead of `vite`, as long as above requirements are met.
+You can use any other build tool like `vite`, `tsup`, `webpack` or `rollup` instead of `rslib`, as long as above requirements are met.

+## vitest

+We use vitest for unit testing.
+It is configured in `configs/vite` and it is used in all packages.

 ## Turborepo